Language

 2

-The molar mass, elemental breakdown table, and composition bar update in real time as you type
+The molar mass in g/mol, the elemental breakdown table, and the composition bar update in real time with every keystroke, so there is no button to press.

 3